 4.4.2 - StatKey: Percentile Method

 Regardless of the shape of the bootstrap sampling distribution, we can use the percentile method to construct a confidence interval.
 Using this method, the 95% confidence interval is the range of points that cover the middle 95% of bootstrap sampling distribution.
 The following examples use StatKey.
-This is also the method that it is used by Minitab Express.
+This is also the method that is used by Minitab Express.

 To construct a 95% bootstrap confidence interval using the percentile method follow these steps: